 Telling the story of your conservation, wildlife, or park non-profit is critical work.

 Storytelling can include a wide range of activities: interpretation, outreach, communications, nurturing donors, engagement, development, and more.
-Ultimately, they all funnel into one significant opportunity to connect your message to your audience — at your organization’s gift shop or store
+Ultimately, they all funnel into one significant opportunity to connect your message with audiences at your organization’s gift shop or store.

 How can store products be strengthened through interpretation?

 Here are six principles of interpretation developed by Freeman Tilden and re-stated by Larry Beck and Ted Cable in their book, “The Gift of Interpretation.”
 I’ve included questions to ask when thinking if a product is appropriate for your audience/store.

 To learn more about Interpretation visit the National Association for Interpretation online, www.interpnet.com.

 Article originally published June 2014; updated November 2020.